Image Name

 Full-Process Standardized Construction Procedures for Heavy-Duty Anti-Corrosion Coatings

-The ultimate protective performance of heavy-duty anti-corrosion coatings depends not only on the quality of the product itself but also on the adherence to proper application procedures; industry consensus holds that “30% coating, 70% application” is a defining characteristic of this category.
+The ultimate protective performance of heavy-duty anti-corrosion coatings depends not only on the quality of the product itself but also on the adherence to standardized application procedures; industry consensus holds that “30% coating, 70% application” is a defining characteristic of this category.

 Pre-construction Surface Preparation Specifications for Substrates